Author Topic: Is there a silent Revolution happening in the West ? (Read 1328 times)

 •The economic base of a society.

-(It is important to note that Marx postulated the exact opposite theory : the economic base shapes the ideological superstructure, and not the other way around.)
+(It is important to note that Marx postulated the exact opposite theory: the economic base shapes the ideological superstructure, and not the other way around.)

 Furthermore, Gramsci saw a distinction between coercion and consent.
 Indeed, no state could rely exclusively on coercion to uphold its position and power.
-The political consent part of the equation was largely ignored by traditional Marxians who concentrated exclusively on the economic base.
+The political consent part of the equation was largely ignored by traditional Marxists, who concentrated exclusively on the economic base.

-But how exactly was consent supposed to be brought about in an "oppressive" capitalist system ?
-Gramsci answered the question this way : upper classes do not rule only through economics, but by perpetuating a "Cultural Hegemony" : ideas, values, norms and moralities are perpetuated and pushed by the upper classes as normative and supposedly beneficial to the working class, leading the proletariat to simply believe this is how the world works.As a result, the proletariat is held in socially constructed, invisible shackles, and doesn't believee in the things it should in order to advance it's own class and improve it's political and economic positions within capitalist societies.
+But how exactly was consent supposed to be brought about in an "oppressive" capitalist system?
+Gramsci answered the question this way: upper classes do not rule only through economics but by perpetuating a "Cultural Hegemony": ideas, values, norms, and moralities are perpetuated and pushed by the upper classes as normative and supposedly beneficial to the working class, leading the proletariat to simply believe this is how the world works.
+As a result, the proletariat is held in socially constructed, invisible shackles and doesn't believe in the things it should in order to advance its own class and improve its political and economic position within capitalist societies.

 This is why, according to Gramsci, it has proven so difficult to trigger a revolution.

-See where I'm going with that ?
+See where I'm going with that?

-Basically an army of degenerates shouting "we can do what we want and not conform to the oppressive system of a traditional hardworking white heterosexual society!".
+Basically, an army of degenerates shouting, "We can do what we want and not conform to the oppressive system of a traditional, hardworking, white heterosexual society!"
 The nuclear family is de facto a prime target for this 'Evil Dead-like' Army of Darkness.

 Sorry for the long-ass post.